1. Output Information

 There is a trade-off between accuracy and timeliness of data dissemination.
 In theory, the WAS data could be disseminated immediately after fieldwork completion.
 However, the format of the data and level of item or unit non-response would significantly reduce the analytical value and usability of the data.

-We have decided to undertake editing and imputation of WAS data prior to their dissemination.
+We have decided to undertake editing and imputation of the WAS data before its dissemination.
 This significantly improves the quality and usability of data available for analysis, but it delays the dissemination of data.
+For Round 8, prolonged data processing and quality assurance steps have affected the timeliness of the data more than is usual.
 We are actively working to reduce the amount of time that the edit and imputation stages take, to retain accuracy while ensuring the data are disseminated as soon after data collection as possible.

 Sampling error